Chris Martin

 From - 2014, To - Present

 Christopher Riley Martin (born June 2, 1986) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He has previously played in MLB for the Colorado Rockies, New York Yankees, Atlanta Braves, Chicago Cubs, Los Angeles Dodgers, and Boston Red Sox, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
-Martin’s journey to professional baseball is marked by resilience and determination, as he overcame significant challenges to reach the major leagues.
+Standing 6 feet 8 inches tall and weighing 215 pounds, he is a right-handed relief pitcher known for his mid-90s fastball, slider, splitter, and cut fastball.
+Over the course of his career, Martin has also played in MLB for the Colorado Rockies, New York Yankees, Atlanta Braves, Chicago Cubs, Los Angeles Dodgers, and Boston Red Sox, and spent two seasons in Nippon Professional Baseball (NPB) with the Hokkaido Nippon-Ham Fighters.
+He is a World Series champion (2021) and a Japan Series champion (2016), making him one of the few American pitchers to win championships in both leagues.

 Early Life and Background